Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

 The second period emerges from the anti-racist sentiment post-World War II.
 Jesse Jackson (the novelist, not the civil rights leader) published “Call Me Charley” (1945) and “Anchor Man” (1947) — both via Harper.
 In this second period, mainstream presses do publish books by Black authors, but never enough and often addressed more to White audiences.
 For instance, Jackson’s books are about a Black child finding acceptance in a White community.

 The third period begins in the 1960s.
-Aided by Nancy Larrick’s classic essay “The All-White World of Children’s Books” (Saturday Review, 1965), the Council on Interracial Books for Children and the Black Arts Movement, writers of color begin to become a real (if still small) presence in mainstream publishing, and begin telling their own stories in larger numbers — still not enough books, but definitely addressing the experiences of readers of color.
-From Lucile Clifton’s “The Black BC’s” (1970) and Mildred Taylor’s “Roll of Thunder, Hear My Cry” (1976) up through Kadir Nelson’s “We Are the Ship: The Story of Negro League Baseball” (2008) and Rita Williams-Garcia’s “One Crazy Summer” (2010), books both celebrate the experiences of people of color and acknowledge that racism is not merely personal — it’s structural.
+Aided by Nancy Larrick’s classic essay “The All-White World of Children’s Books” (Saturday Review, 1965), the Council on Interracial Books for Children and the Black Arts Movement, writers of color begin to become a real (if still small) presence in mainstream publishing and begin telling their own stories in larger numbers — still not enough books, but definitely addressing the experiences of readers of color.
+From Lucille Clifton’s “The Black BC’s” (1970) and Mildred Taylor’s “Roll of Thunder, Hear My Cry” (1976) up through Kadir Nelson’s “We Are the Ship: The Story of Negro League Baseball” (2008) and Rita Williams-Garcia’s “One Crazy Summer” (2010), books both celebrate the experiences of people of color and acknowledge that racism is not merely personal — it’s structural.

 So, over the last 150 years, there has been change, but we still have a long way to go.
 In the United States, half of school-age children are non-White.
 Yet only 22 percent of children’s books published in 2016 featured non-White children, and only 13 percent of children’s books published in 2016 were by non-White creators.
 There’s still a huge gap between the school-age demographic and the types of stories getting told.
 [Update: Later studies published from 2016 to 2020 found minor overall improvements.]

-My hope is that in the United States, we’re now entering a fourth phase, in which the percentage of books featuring nonwhites published annually gets closer to the percentage of non-White children, and in which multicultural children’s literature represents a wider range of stories.
+My hope is that in the United States, we’re now entering a fourth phase, in which the percentage of books featuring non-Whites published annually gets closer to the percentage of non-White children, and in which multicultural children’s literature represents a wider range of stories.
 Much multicultural children’s is history, realism, autobiography, biography.
-There are very few fantasy novels, dystopias, or science fiction books for children featuring people of color.
+There are very few fantasy novels, dystopias or science fiction books for children featuring people of color.
 As I say, my hope is that we are moving in this direction.
 It’s too early to declare that we’re in this fourth phase, but that’s what I hope — and what we must fight for.

 Q: Can you talk more deeply about the value for students of all colors to have literature that represents, literally, the world of experience?